-2013 saw the release of Robert’s self titled debut album.
-A huge influence for these compositions was Jamie Cullum.
+2013 saw the release of Robert’s self titled Debut Album.
 The album features 11 original compositions for piano, bass, and drum kit all composed in under a year, and all recorded and played by Robert in the ‘dining room’ at home.
 It is a very raw sounding album with an accessible jazz-pop style.
+A huge influence for these compositions was Jamie Cullum.

 His latest album Change Of Scene was released in November 2016.
 It consists of 9 melodic, groove-based jazz fusion pieces with much more guitar, synth, organ, and bass guitar work than before.
 Influences include Snarky Puppy, Yellowjackets and Allen Hinds.
 Signed CDs for ‘Change Of Scene’ are now available in the shop!